People walking under the Bridge of Sighs at sunset

 Supervision

 The allocation of graduate supervision for this course is the responsibility of the Department of Engineering Science and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 A supervisor may be found outside the Department of Engineering Science.
-We expect the student to meet their supervisor for at least one hour per fortnight as a minimum but once per week is more expected.
+Usually students tend to meet their supervisor for at least one hour per fortnight as a minimum but once per week is more expected.

 Assessment

 There are three extended assessed activities: a group-based case study; a whole cohort output based on a specific energy-relevant visit; and an individual dissertation.
-Each taught module is assessed by a written assignment.
+Each taught module is assessed by an assignment.

 Graduate destinations